daschub/hsro-inf-prg3.github.io/10ln-threads.md

 }
 ```

-Each thread trying to enter the _critical section_ first has to aqcuire the lock (here: `this`), or wait for it to become available.
+Each thread trying to enter the _critical section_ first has to acquire the lock (here: `this`), or wait for it to become available.
 The thread then executes all statements inside the synchronized section, before it releases the lock again.

 Note that for the block instruction, the argument to `synchronized` defines the _lock_ object; this could be any object, and is implicitly `this` when using `synchronized` as a method modifier.